php-fig/fig-standards/bylaws/003-membership.md

 In the event of a resignation of a FIG secretary or a vote of no confidence, they shall be removed with immediate effect and an existing FIG secretary should commence a vote for a new secretary according to the aforementioned protocols.
-A term that does not begin on the last Sunday in January does not count as a full term when interpreting the maximum number of terms a member may stand for.
-In the event of a resignation a special election will be performed following a similar procedure to annual elections under the administration of the remaining FIG secretaries.
+In the event of a resignation a special election will be performed following a similar procedure to regular elections under the administration of the remaining FIG secretaries.
+The newly elected secretary would serve the remainder of the term that the outgoing secretary would have completed.

 ### Eligibility Criteria:
 The role should be filled by three people (working together to ensure